 Replication and Consistency

-Replication keeps copies of data on multiple nodes for fault tolerance, lower latency, and higher throughput.
-This reading covers replication strategies, consistency protocols, and conflict resolution.
+Replication keeps copies of data on multiple nodes for fault tolerance, lower latency, and higher throughput. ## 1.
+Replication Strategies

 Single-Leader (Primary-Backup)